-- To allow candidates to undertake a significant piece of work, either individually or as a member of a group. - To allow candidates to demonstrate their practical computing skills.
+- To allow candidates to undertake a significant piece of individual work. - To allow candidates to demonstrate their practical computing skills.

 3. Objectives

 Upon successful completion of this module, candidates will be able to demonstrate their competence in, and their ability to: